deep-diver/ai-paper-reviewer/content/paper-reviews/2410.18234/index.md

 ![](figures/figures_35_0.png)

-> 🔼 The figure shows a numerical evaluation of the acceptance probability for the optimal scheme and two baseline schemes, SpecTr and SpecInfer, for different values of q2.
+> 🔼 The figure shows the numerical evaluation of the acceptance probability for the optimal scheme and two baseline schemes, SpecTr and SpecInfer, by varying the target distribution parameter q2.
 > <details>
 > <summary>read the caption</summary>
 > Figure 2: Numerical evaluation of Pr(accept) for the optimal scheme (Theorem 3) as well as two baseline schemes – SpecTr (Sun et al., 2024b) and SpecInfer (Miao et al., 2024).
 For sake of illustration we select alphabet Ω = {1,2,3} and p = [1/3,1/3, 1/3].
 The left plot sets q = [1/3, q2, 2/3-q2] while the right plot sets q = [1/6, q2, 5/6 - q2] where q2 is varied on the x-axis.